sourceduty/Guns/README.md

 > Alex: "*Those who are approved to operate firearms should be integrated into a national military system and forced to honor the country they live in.*"

 > "*A global movement against guns might be the only solution to any gun control problems as this is an international problem.*"

+> "Integrating firearm operators into a national military system could ensure that they receive enhanced national security, standardization, high-quality training, which might enhance safety, honorability and proficiency."
+>
 #

 ![Robokiller](https://github.com/user-attachments/assets/b8052431-6e69-498d-928c-60e7fbed5b0b)